 RCCD offers some courses which place limitations on enrollment.
-These limitations may include successful completion of courses, successful completion of online tutorial to demonstrate computer skills, preparation levels for math and English, performance criteria or health and safety conditions.
+These limitations may include successful completion of courses, successful completion of online tutorial to demonstrate computer skills, preparation levels for math and English, performance criteria or health preparation level (placement test and prior academic background), and safety conditions.
 Students who do not meet the conditions imposed by these limitations will be blocked from enrolling in these classes.
 Refer to the Open Campus section for the online course limitation on enrollment.